Ari Fleischer: Consultancy firm

-Today he works as a media consultant for various corporations and sports organizations and players through his company, Ari Fleischer Communications.
-He has consulted for former Canadian prime minister Stephen Harper, Mark McGwire, the Washington Redskins, Tiger Woods and the Green Bay Packers.
+He works as a media consultant for various corporations and sports organizations and players through his company, Ari Fleischer Communications.
+He has consulted for former Canadian prime minister Stephen Harper, Mark McGwire and the Washington Redskins.

 He also worked with the Saudi Arabian LIV Golf Tour.

 Memoir

 In 2005, Fleischer published a memoir, Taking Heat: The President, the Press and My Years in the White House.
-Michiko Kakutani wrote in The New York Times, "[T]his book does not provide any new insights into the workings of the current White House.
+Michiko Kakutani wrote in The New York Times "[T]his book does not provide any new insights into the workings of the current White House.
 It does not present compelling portraits of cabinet members or members of the White House supporting cast.
 And it does not shed new light on the president or his methods of governance."
 She found the book "insular, defensive and wholly predictable."
-In Salon.com, Eric Boehlert declared that despite "a few curious nuggets," the book is "long on praise for his boss and criticism of the 'liberal' media, and short on revelations."
+In Salon, Eric Boehlert wrote that, despite "a few curious nuggets," the book is "long on praise for his boss and criticism of the 'liberal' media, and short on revelations."

 Personal life

 In November 2002, Fleischer married Rebecca Elizabeth Davis, an employee in the Office of Management and Budget, in an interfaith ceremony.
 Rabbi Harold S. White officiated the ceremony, with the participation of Rev. Michael J. Kelley, a Roman Catholic priest.
+In Spring 2022, Rebecca filed for divorce.
 He resides in New York.
-He raised his children Jewish and are members of a synagogue in Westchester, New York.
+He raised his children Jewish and they are members of a synagogue in Westchester, New York.
 Fleischer's brother, Michael, worked for the Coalition Provisional Authority in Iraq.

 He is on the board of the Republican Jewish Coalition.